azarketa/Thermodynamics-theoretical-pills/source/Systems_surroundings_boundaries.md

 ---

 (subsec_boundaries_and_environment)=
-### Boundaries and Environment
+### Boundaries and environment

 Once the system is defined, we conceptually surround it with an **imaginary surface** that separates it from everything else.
-This surface is the **boundary**, and it determines what can or cannot cross between the system and its surroundings.
+Everything external to the system is called the **surroundings**, and the surface that separates them is called the **boundary**.
+This boundary determines what can or cannot cross between the system and its surroundings.

 * For the air in a room → **walls, windows, and objects** inside form the boundary.
 * For the freezer → the **insulated box and door** act as the boundary.